 Thus, although there is only one variety of astronomical Julian date (the one tied to the meridian of zero degrees longitude) there are as many varieties of chronological Julian date as there are longitudes which we might wish to use in the study of various calendars.

 Given a Julian day number JD, the modified Julian day number MJD is defined as MJD = JD - 2,400,000.5.
 This has two purposes:

 MJD 0 thus corresponds to JD 2,400,000.5, which is twelve hours after noon GMT on JD 2,400,000 = 1858-11-16 (Gregorian or Common Era).
 Thus MJD 0 designates the midnight of November 16th/17th, 1858, so day 0 in the system of modified Julian day numbers is the day 1858-11-17 CE.

 The main virtue of the MJD is that such dates require fewer bytes of memory for storage.
 For calendrical studies the chronological Julian day number is preferable.

 It is not known whether Lilius himself employed this concept.
-Joe Kress has traced the earliest use of the Lilian day number to its inventor, Bruce G. Ohms of IBM in 1986 (7).
+The calendricist Joe Kress has traced the earliest use of the Lilian day number to its inventor, Bruce G. Ohms of IBM in 1986 (7).